Infineon/raspberrypi-pas-co2-sensor/docs/getting-started.rst

 Getting Started
 ================

-In this quick tutorial we will go through one of the PAS CO2 sensor examples available using the Shield2Go or the Miniboard and the XMC microcontroller family in Arduino.
+In this quick tutorial we will go through one of the PAS CO2 sensor examples available using the Shield2Go or the Miniboard and Raspberry Pi.

 Required Hardware
 -----------------